 30 minutes later, you will finish making an macOS Monterey installer into a bootable drive, ready to get rid of and downgrade macOS Ventura.

 Once you have your bootable drive of macOS Monterey, you can completely remove macOS Ventura from your Mac with the following steps.

 For M1 Macs: Turn off your Mac.
 Switch it on and press the power button until you see hte startup screen.
 Click on Options and Continue.
 Select a user when prompted and click on Next.
 Enter its admistrator password.

 For Intel-based Macs: Click on the Apple icon -> select Restart from the dropdown menu.
 Keep holding the keys Command+R till your Mac reboots.

-Once you enter the recovery mode, you can remove macOS Monterey from your Mac by following the steps.
+Once you enter the recovery mode, you can remove macOS Ventura from your Mac by following the steps.

 - Click on Disk Utility and tap Continue when the OS X Utility window appears.

 - Choose your Mac's hard drive and Tap on Erase at the top of the window.